Fischer's Baslow Hall

 The broader British country house restaurant format has produced some of the country's most recognised tables.
 Le Manoir aux Quat' Saisons in Great Milton remains the benchmark for the manor house restaurant as a total experience, while the pub-with-rooms model represented by Hand and Flowers in Marlow operates at the other end of the formality spectrum.
 Baslow Hall occupies the formal country house tier, with the service register and room character to match, without tipping into starchiness.

-At the upper end of the city-based Modern Cuisine category, addresses like The Ledbury in London and Midsummer House in Cambridge demonstrate what happens when similar classical-meets-regional ambitions operate with more consistent critical scrutiny.
+At the upper end of the city-based Modern Cuisine category, addresses like The Ledbury in London and Midsummer House in Cambridge show similar classical-meets-regional ambitions in a more urban setting.
 The regional fine dining format, away from London and the major urban centres, earns its reputation differently, through returning guests, local supplier relationships, and institutional memory rather than the annual awards cycle.

 A Kitchen in Transition